4 min read

 You will need to install Docker and Docker Compose.
 Both have guides which I have linked below:

-NOTE: The Docker install guide is for Ubuntu but there are guides available for other Linux flavours as well as Windows and Mac.
+NOTE: The Docker install guide is for Ubuntu but there are guides available for other Linux flavors as well as Windows and Mac.

 Docker creates three default networks upon install.
 They are